The Participatory Design of a Human-powered Shredder for Urban Farmers in Soweto

 Hence, experienced Industrial Designer Peter Harrison undertook a participatory design process to develop a human-powered shredder for improving compost production with, and for, small-scale urban farmers in Soweto, South Africa.
 Harrison applied criteria from Appropriate Technology (AT) as a means of governing design decision-making, and employed Human-Centred Design (HCD) as a formal methodology for working with emerging farmers.
 Participatory HCD was utilised to develop appropriate agricultural processing equipment in collaboration with experienced farmers, composters and engineers.
 Harrison purposefully selected experienced experts from each of these three fields as the shredder study’s key informants.
 Consecutive semi-structured focus groups, observation and fieldwork facilitated data collection.
 Iterative prototyping, testing and design reflection formed the basis for monitoring product design development.
 Being human-powered, the design favours multiple operators.
 Human-power allows farming families to power shredders at will without incurring added running costs.
 Thus, encouraging greater ‘resilience’ by considering, local employment.
 The shredder use and maintenance has been found accessible by newcomers, and serviceable using three basic hand tools.
 Components were purposefully sourced from local suppliers where possible, thus favouring local manufacture.
 The shredder study aimed to ‘nudge’ an increase in the ease and frequency of compost production by farmers.

-This work is based on the research supported in part by the NRF for the Thuthuka grants held by Angus D. Campbell titled Designing Development: An Exploration of Technology Innovation by Small-scale Urban Farmers in Johannesburg and by Dr. Naudé Malan titled Innovation in the Soweto Food System: Engaging with Soweto Agriculture.
-Any opinion, finding and conclusion or recommendation expressed in this material is that of the authors and the NRF does not accept any liability in this regard.
+This work is based on research supported in part by the National Research Foundation (NRF) of South Africa for the Thuthuka, unique grant number 88030 held by Angus D. Campbell and titled, Designing Development: An Exploration of Technology Innovation by Small-Scale Urban Farmers in Johannesburg, and unique grant number 88059 held by Dr. Naudé Malan and titled, Innovation in the Soweto Food System: Engaging with Soweto Agriculture.
+Any opinion, finding, and conclusion or recommendation expressed in this material are that of the authors, and the NRF does not accept any liability in this regard.